LogtalkDotOrg/logtalk3/tools/NOTES.md

 All source files are formatted using tabs (the recommended setting is a tab width equivalent to 4 spaces).

-Specific notes about each tool can be found in the corresponding `NOTES.txt` files.
+Specific notes about each tool can be found in the corresponding `NOTES.md` files.
 Basic XHTML documentation about each tool can be found on the `docs` directory (open the `tools.html` file in your web browser).
 To regenerate this documentation, start Logtalk with your favorite back-end Prolog compiler